706f6c6c7578/oc/README.md

 ## Update April, 12th 2025

 oc_client was updated to version 0.1.1, so that user can use another proxy port,
-besides the standard port Tor port 9050.
-This makes it possibel to use oc_client
+besides the standard Tor port 9050.
+This makes it possibel to use oc_client with
-with the Nym Mix Network, if the first Onion Courier hop (middleman) is reachable over the clearnet.
+the Nym Mix Network, if the first Onion Courier hop (middleman) is reachable
+over the clearnet.